newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are New York Juvenile Court Records?

-In New York, children between the ages of 7 and 17 can be brought to court if they are accused of committing an act which would be a crime if they were an adult.
+In New York, children between the ages of 7 and 17 may be brought to court if they are accused of committing an act that would otherwise be a crime if they were an adult.
 The alleged crime committed is known as a delinquent act.
-Most times, court cases regarding juvenile delinquents are heard in the Family Court.
-Minor offenders are also classified into three groups; juvenile delinquent, juvenile offender, and adolescent offender.
+Most of the time, court cases regarding juvenile delinquents are heard in the Family Court.
+Minor offenders are also classified into three groups: juvenile delinquents, juvenile offenders, and adolescent offenders.

 Juvenile court cases are heard in the Family Court.
-The court, through the department of social services and New York State Office of Children and Family Services, decides if a juvenile delinquent needs supervision, treatment, or placement with responsible adults.
-Teenagers between ages 13 to 15 who commit a violent felony offense are regarded as juvenile offenders.
-The Youth division of the Supreme Court or the County Court handles such cases.
-If the offender is found guilty after trial, a less severe punishment will be arranged.
-Adolescent offenders are minors between 16 to 17 years of age who are charged with a felony.
+The court, through the Department of Social Services and New York State Office of Children and Family Services, decides if a juvenile delinquent needs supervision, treatment, or placement with responsible adults.
+Teenagers between the ages of 13 and 15 who commit a violent felony offense are regarded as juvenile offenders.
+The Youth Division of the Supreme Court or the County Court handles such cases.
+If the offender is found guilty after trial, a less severe punishment will be imposed.
+Adolescent offenders are minors between 16 and 17 years of age who are charged with a felony.

 What Information is Contained in a New York Juvenile Record?